Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

    1. For customers who are familiar with the classical client, don't want to change their code, and care less about bundle size, they can choose to use the classical client layer.
 1. With the Option 1, `./clientA/api`, it gives me more of a feeling that those are internal apis provided by the clientA.
 1. Psycologically, we have already export the classical client to the top level, if customer is typing `./api`, apparently, he or she wants something different, and if he or she really wants to limit the usage within some sub client, `./api/clientA` is more reasonable to them.
+1. From customization perspective, in the case that modular layer is a multi-client case and RLC layer is single-client, and we will need to add some manual code support scenarios accross different sub clients.
+    With Option 2, our code structure would look like:

+    ```text
+    ./src/api
+    ./src/api/clientA
+    ./src/api/clientB
+    ```

+    Then if we add the manual code in the `src/api` folder, it makes sense.
+    But with Option 1, our code structure would look like:

+    ```text
+    ./src/api
+    ./src/clientA/api
+    ./src/clientB/api
+    ```
+    if we add the manual code in the `src/api` folder, it's kind of weird.

 ## Multi-Client in Modular